adiskop/adiskop.github.io/_posts/2020-06-20-why_did_i_get_into_web_development.markdown

 My name is Adi Skop, I am 26 years old.
 Born and raised in Israel in the Tel Aviv area.
-When I was in my early 20s I moved to the US to pursue my pre-med Biology degree.
+I moved to the US when I was 20, to pursue my pre-med Biology degree.
 During this time my full intention was to become a physician one day.
 I worked really hard and finally entered my last semester, in which I was obligated to take a coding class called Intro to C programming, as a part of the requirements.
 I also took an elective Bioinformatics class, in which we focused on coding in Fortran.

 Not in a million years I had imagined I would enjoy these two classes as much as I did.
 I remember thinking about changing majors, but obviously, timing was not in my favor.